Skip to main content

 To use the Dashboard component for Blazor, make sure that the following requirements are met:

-Step 1.
+#Step 1.
 Create a Blazor Application

 Create a new Blazor app named BlazorDashboardApp.
 Use one of the following options:

-- Visual Studio
+Visual Studio

-- For .NET 8, select the Blazor Web App template.
+In Visual Studio, select the Blazor Web App template.
 Select Server from the drop-down Interactive Render Mode list.

-- .NET CLI
+.NET CLI

-Run the following console command depending on your target framework:
+Run the following console command:

-dotnet new blazorserver -n BlazorDashboardApp
+dotnet new blazor -n BlazorDashboardApp

-Step 2.
+#Step 2.
 Install the NuGet Packages

 In the project, open the NuGet Package Manager and set the package source to All.
 Install the following NuGet packages:

-DevExpress.AspNetCore.Dashboard
+• DevExpress.AspNetCore.Dashboard

-DevExpress.Blazor.Dashboard
+• DevExpress.Blazor.Dashboard

-Refer to the following topic to install and manage libraries using DevExpress NuGet feed: Setup Visual Studio’s NuGet Package Manager.
+Refer to the following topic to install and manage libraries using the DevExpress NuGet feed: Setup Visual Studio’s NuGet Package Manager.

-Step 3.
+#Step 3.
 Configure the Dashboard Controller

 In the root directory, create an empty MVC Controller named DefaultDashboardController.
 Inherit DashboardController: